ozontech/allure-go/README.md

 Check out [our example](./examples/suite_demo/setup_test.go) for more information, or check out example below:

 :information_source: feature works __only__ with Test.
-If you try to run it in Before/After hook - nothing will happen.
+If you try to run it in Before/After hook - nothing will happen.<br>
-:information_source: Yes, it works with t.Parallel, but HIGHLY recommended to run t.Parallel AFTER TestSetup.
+:information_source: Yes, it works with t.Parallel, but HIGHLY recommended to run t.Parallel AFTER TestSetup.<br>
-:information_source: Yes, it works with TableTest.
+:information_source: Yes, it works with TableTest.<br>

 **Release v0.6.16**